 In 2018, we suggested that you should turn out the lights at the end of the day.
-In 2020 we’re suggesting you locate your home office to a place where you get the maximum use of natural lighting.
+In 2020 we suggested you locate your home office to a place where you get the maximum use of natural lighting.
 In our blog on creating an eco-friendly home sanctuary, we covered the topic of lighting extensively.
 Light choices impact our mood and our carbon footprint.

 It may be tempting to use a corner of the basement to create your home office, but when it comes to working in an environment that sparks your creativity and productivity, you need light.
 But remember, you need the right kind of light.
 Natural light is best, but when you can’t get natural light, replicate it with LEDs.

 Your most productive light is natural.
 But if you must work in the basement or a dark corner and rely on artificial light, use LEDs.

 LEDs will create a blue-white light that is over 5,000 Kelvins (not Kevins – your office doesn’t have room for that many Kevins) and is as close to natural daylight as you can get from a bulb.
 The environmental impact is about the same as CFL bulbs, but the productivity impact is better for the work environment.

 Bring a Plant to Work

 Last time around, we talked about greening up the office by bringing a plant to work.
 Well, that’s still great advice.
 Plants scrub the air, working as an air filter.
 They take the carbon dioxide you are spewing forth with every exhale and convert it back into oxygen.

 Dwarf mother-in-law tongue